ashokvytla/fire/docs/WorkflowDesign.md

     public void execute(JavaSparkContext ctx, SQLContext sqlContext, WorkflowContext workflowContext)

-It also has a getSchema() method which returns the schema of a given node id.
+It also has a getOutputSchema() method which returns the output schema of a given node id.
+This would also be used in the User Interface to display the fields where needed.

-    public NodeSchema getSchema(int nodeId)
+    public FireSchema getOutputSchema(int nodeId)

 ## Node